pinicarus/piquouze/API.md

 **Kind**: instance method of <code>[Container](#Container)</code>
 **Throws**:

-- <code>TypeError</code> Whenever the functor does not inherit from Function.
+- <code>TypeError</code> Whenever the functor is not a Function.
-- <code>TypeError</code> Whenever the policy does not inherit from Policy.
+- <code>TypeError</code> Whenever the policy does not implement Policy.
 - <code>TypeError</code> Whenever no name was given and none could be inferred.